South Korea welcomes North's decision to let reporters visit nuclear site

 However, South Korean journalists returned home overnight after failing to obtain a visa from Pyongyang in Beijing.

-The unification ministry welcomed Pyongyang’s decision to accept the eight South Korean reporters on Wednesday, saying they would fly direct to Wonsan at midday (0300 GMT) from an air base south of Seoul using a government transport plane.
+The unification ministry welcomed Pyongyang’s decision to accept the eight South Korean reporters on Wednesday, saying they would fly direct to Wonsan at 0330 GMT from an air base south of Seoul using a government transport plane.

 “We hope for an early realization of complete denuclearisation of the Korean peninsula through a North Korea-U.S. summit and dialogue of various levels, starting with the abolition of the nuclear test site,” ministry spokesman Baik Tae-hyun told a news briefing.

-Invited members of foreign media said North Korean authorities told them the weather was too bad for travel, but a journalist with Britain’s Sky News said on Twitter they may depart later on Wednesday for Punggye-ri, more than 200 km (125 km) from Wonsan.
+Invited members of foreign media said North Korean authorities initially told them the weather was too bad for travel, but they may depart later on Wednesday for Punggye-ri, more than 200 km (125 miles) from Wonsan.

+A plane carrying the South Korean journalists landed in Wonsan at around 0600 GMT, a CNN correspondent said on Twitter.

-North Korea’s last-minute acceptance of South Korean reporters came amid concerns that leader Kim Jong Un was starting to back away from his promise to dismantle the site.
+North Korea’s last-minute acceptance of South Korean reporters came amid concerns that leader Kim Jong Un was starting to back away from his promise to scrap the nuclear program.

 The North has threatened to pull out of an unprecedented summit between Kim and U.S. President Donald Trump in Singapore on June 12 if Washington demands Pyongyang unilaterally abandon its nuclear arsenal.
 It has also criticized joint air combat drills between the United States and South Korea.